Baja, Mexico: May 2024 – Sea Kayak Touring Leadership & Natural History

 Baja stirs the soul.
 Its geographic position and range of topography provides the region with a diverse set of climate patterns producing a wide diversity of flora and fauna that live amongst the breathtaking beaches, crystal clear water, mountains, and rugged desert landscapes.

-In the Sea of Cortez, the world’s youngest most nutrient-rich body of water, the Guaymas trench plunges nearly a mile deep and supports a great expansion of life.
+In the Sea of Cortez, the world’s youngest and most nutrient-rich body of water, the Guaymas trench plunges nearly a mile deep and supports a great expansion of life.
 Its islands, known as the ‘Mexican Galapagos’, are included as UNESCO world heritage sites.
 Colorful volcanic mountains rise from the sea and ancient shells are fossilized forming waterfront cliffs and beaches where adapted plants and animals thrive.